MySQL is a free relational database, now owned by Oracle.

-(10 Jun 2018) Oracle provides version 8.0.11 for OS X 10.13 High Sierra and Mojave.
+(10 Jun 2018) Oracle provides version 8.0.11 for OS X 10.13 High Sierra.
 Check the Release Notes for bug fixes and new features.
 I found that some queries that used to work failed with the new version: see below.
 Download the OSX version DMG file of the MySQL Community Server from mysql.com.
 When I upgraded to 8.0.11, I flailed about because I did not read the upgrading directions carefully.
 Be smarter than I was.
 (Note that there are many features of MySQL that I don't exercise and have not tested; test it for your needs.)

 sudo mkdir /var/mysql sudo ln -s /tmp/mysql.sock /var/mysql/mysql.sock

 In El Capitan, Sierra, High Sierra, and Mojave, the MySQL preference pane works again, so you can use it to start MySQL on system restart.
 See below for Yosemite directions.